 Now, once you build, you will build with ChromeOS features turned on.

-Note that when you build ChromeOS Chrome, you'll be using the TOOLKIT_VIEWS frontend just like windows, so the files you'll probably want are in src/ui/views and src/chrome/browser/ui/views, not src/chrome/browser/ui/gtk!
+- When you build ChromeOS Chromium, you'll be using the TOOLKIT_VIEWS frontend just like windows, so the files you'll probably want are in src/ui/views and src/chrome/browser/ui/views, not src/chrome/browser/ui/gtk!

 To specify a logged in user:

 for the official flow for doing this - you will need to check out the ChromiumOS sources and create a chroot.